ZTF-Summer-School/ztf_summer_school_2021/README.md

 cd lectures/01
 jupyter notebook lecture01.ipynb

-If you are on windows, I expect windows subsystem for linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10 plus the ubuntu anaconda will work for you.
+If you are on windows, the windows subsystem for linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10 plus the ubuntu anaconda will work for you.

+Either will, you will need to pip install: pip install git+git://github.com/colcarroll/minimc.git

 Otherwise, google colaboratory will work: https://colab.research.google.com/

 Will need to create an IRSA account for data access: